websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/using-object-data-with-react-charts.md

    yarn start
    ```

-   Once started, you can go to `localhost:3000` to view the React chart.
-It's configured to call the `c/x3j8objects` service using Basic Authentication and retrieve the Object's data every five seconds.
+   Once started, go to `localhost:3000` to view the React chart.
+It calls the `c/x3j8objects` service using Basic Authentication and retrieves the Object's data every five seconds.

    ![View the React chart at localhost:3000.](./using-object-data-with-react-charts/images/04.png)